Conflux-Chain/js-conflux-sdk/api.md

 ## Conflux.prototype.getConfirmationRiskByHash <a id="Conflux.js/getConfirmationRiskByHash"></a>

-Get block revert risk.
+Get the risk of the block could be reverted.
-All block in epoch returned same risk number
+All block in one same epoch returned same risk number

 * **Parameters**